 - Look after your friends – many of the nitrous-related deaths and injuries have been due to misadventure, i.e., they did something stupid whilst drug-affected.
 Therefore, it is incredibly important that there is always at least one person in a group of friends who does not use who can ensure that anyone who does is as safe as possible.
 If things do get out of hand, make sure you call for assistance ASAP

-As already said, nanging has been around for a long time (it was first synthesised in 1722 and used at so-called ‘laughing gas parties’ almost a century before it started to be used in medicine or for whipping cream), realistically, it’s not likely to disappear anytime soon.
-My concern around nitrous, however, is that it has recently become far more normalised amongst young people and regarded as ‘harmless fun’ – in my experience, when that starts happening you are more likely to see tragedies occur.
-To be honest, I am surprised that it has taken this long for an apparent nitrous-related death to hit the media (I have been contacted by four schools in the past 18 months that believed they had had a nanging-related death in their community – two due to misadventure and the others as a result of hypoxia).
+Nanging has been around for a long time (it was first synthesized in 1722 and used at so-called ‘laughing gas parties’ almost a century before it started to be used in medicine or for whipping cream), realistically, it’s not likely to disappear anytime soon.
+My concern around nitrous, however, is that it has recently become far more normalized amongst young people and regarded as ‘harmless fun’ – in my experience, when that starts happening you are more likely to see tragedies occur.
+To be honest, I’m surprised that it’s taken this long for an apparent nitrous-related death to hit the media (I’ve been contacted by four schools in the past 18 months that believed they had had a nanging-related death in their community – two due to misadventure and the others as a result of hypoxia).

-Due to the ease of access (without a doubt it has never been easier to get this drug), the guaranteed ‘bang for your buck’ (it is relatively cheap and quality is not an issue here – you get what you pay for) and the constant on-line buzz via social media about its effects, nitrous is not going to go away anytime soon.
+Due to the ease of access, the guaranteed ‘bang for your buck’ (it’s relatively cheap and quality is not an issue here – you get what you pay for) and the constant on-line buzz via social media about its effects, nitrous is here to stay.
 Having a conversation with your teen about nanging, or at the very least saying the word and looking for a reaction, is important.
 Most importantly, if you do discover your child or their friends are using the drug, keep calm and then talk through your concerns.
-Don’t overstate the risks – remember, death is not likely here but make sure they understand that nanging is not risk-free.
+Don’t overstate the risks – remember, death is not likely here but ensure they understand that nanging is not risk-free.